 Essentially in really simple terms the endocannabinoid system is a network of neurons with cannabinoid receptors in our body that are involved in regulating a variety of physiological and cognitive processes.
 These receptors are the ones that are affected by CBD and the ones that transmit the effects throughout our bodies.

 Without distorting the science too much, you could say that human beings are “hard-wired” for cannabinoids.
-The endocannabinoid system runs deep and touches all of the major systems of the body.
-And that’s why cannabinoids have the potential to be very effective.
+The endocannabinoid system runs deep and touches all of the major systems of the body. .

 One of the most popular ways to consume cannabidiol is as an oil.
 It comes in a variety of strengths and is simply taken via a few drops under the tongue a few times a day.